Vegan chocolates and treats for Valentine’s Day

-Bare Blends located in Stuyvesant Plaza are offering vegan/gluten free chocolate strawberries, vegan/gluten free dark chocolate raspberry truffles and vegan/gluten free peanut butter cups.
+Bare Blends located in Stuyvesant Plaza is offering vegan/gluten-free chocolate strawberries, vegan/gluten-free dark chocolate raspberry truffles, and vegan/gluten-free peanut butter cups.
 All of the treats come in combo boxes.

 Berdar says all of these options are great for those who have food intolerances and want something sweet.

-“Everybody wants you know decadent delicious treats, unfortunately a lot of them are limited because they can’t have dairy, or gluten.
-So we make it our mission at Bare Blends with all our products in general to provide healthy options for people,” said she.
+“Everybody wants decadent delicious treats.
+Unfortunately, a lot of them are limited because they can’t have dairy or gluten.
+So we make it our mission at Bare Blends, with all our products, in general, to provide healthy options for people,” she said.

 Bare Blends is open seven days a week.
 You can order in person, online or delivery.

 The franchise is also expanding to Clifton Park and Latham in the next couple of months.
-The Clifton Park store located in Village Plaza, is set to open in February.
-This location will offer large indoor dining and an expansive menu including grain bowls, waffles, fresh pressed juice and more.
-The Latham store located in Fresh Market Commons, is set to open in March.
-It will be their largest location with private outdoor dining, large outdoor area for wellness events, reserved parking, and more!
+The Clifton Park store located in Village Plaza is set to open in February.
+This location will offer large indoor dining and an expansive menu including grain bowls, waffles, fresh-pressed juice, and more.
+The Latham store located in Fresh Market Commons is set to open in March.
+It will be their largest location with private outdoor dining, a large outdoor area for wellness events, reserved parking, and more!